Pink-bellied imperial pigeon: Habitat and Conservation Status

 Its natural habitat is tropical moist lowland forest and montane forest up to 1,500 m.
 According to the IUCN Red List and BirdLife International's Red Book, the pink-bellied imperial pigeon is classified as Near-threatened.
 However, The National List of Threatened Terrestrial Fauna of the Philippines has classified it as Critically Endangered.

 This is due to the loss of habitat, trapping for the pet trade and hunting for food.
 Although it occurs quite widely within the Philippines, this species is scarce and probably has a moderately small population, which is suspected to be in moderately rapid decline owing to hunting and the removal of its favoured lowland forest habitat.
 This bird is extremely rare in Luzon but frequently more commonly observed in Negros Island, Mindoro, Samar and Mindanao.
 It was believed locally extinct on Cebu but there have been multiple reports in Alcoy since 2003.
-This species has been bred in captivity by the Talarak Foundation in Negros.
+This species has been bred in captivity by Talarak Foundation in Negros.

 This species is extremely poorly known and more surveys are required to better understand its biology, population and true conservation status.

 Under the Philippine law RA9147, it is completely illegal to hunt these birds or to capture and keep them as pets.
 As it is crically endangered species on the Philippine Red List, any violations have harsher punishments including "imprisonment of four (4) years and one (1) day to six (6) years and/or a fine of Fifty thousand pesos (P50,000.00) to Five hundred thousand pesos (P500,000.00), if inflicted or undertaken against endangered species;"